Christoffer-JL/Christoffer-JL/README.md

 Hello, my name is Christoffer.
-I'm currently a 23 year old Swedish second year college student, attending LTH Helsingborg and studying Computer Science.
+I am currently a 23 year old Swedish second year college student, attending LTH Helsingborg and studying Computer Science.
 During the two years leading up to my studies, I worked as a laboratory assistant at Skånemejerier, a dairy products manufactorer, where I performed quality- and safety tests on products.

-I have programmed mostly in java, but have also coded in C, C#, HTML&CSS, Assembly and VHDL.
+I have programmed mostly in java, but have also coded in C, C#, HTML & CSS, Assembly and VHDL.
 My interests are, but are not limited to: machine learning, artificial intelligence and deep learning.

 If you wish to reach me, my contact info can be found below: